gema-arta/heiwa/docs/poc/4-Final_System.md

 # xf86-input-mouse
 rm -fv man4/mouse.4         # Already provided by xf86-input-mouse.

-# Fix the `install` that uses GNU coreutils style which not provided in Toybox.
+# Fix `install` in the Makefile that uses GNU coreutils style which not provided in Toybox.
 sed -i 's|-T ||g' Makefile

 # Install.